kuwisdelu/MagiSys/README.md

 `ssh -Y viteklab@Magi-01`

 Note that X11 forwarding *must* have been requested when connecting to the Khoury login servers or this will not work.

+Contact the Magi cluster maintainer for `viteklab` credentials.

 ### SSH from external network